200 South Hamilton Road

 Sergeant Michael Shippitka.
 Sergeant Shippitka repeated the oath, affirming

-United States, the State of Ohio, and the City of Gahanna, and to faithfully
+States, the State of Ohio, and the City of Gahanna, and to faithfully and

-and impartially discharge the duties of Police Sergeant for the Gahanna
+impartially discharge the duties of Police Sergeant for the Gahanna Division of

 Chief Spence and Director of Public Safety Tim Becker then welcomed